Madison Gesiotto Gilbert: Career

 Gesiotto Gilbert was the author of a weekly column at The Washington Times, entitled "Millennial Mindset", that focused on various American political, policy, and legal issues.
 She previously anchored daily news briefings for The Washington Times.

 Gesiotto Gilbert worked for Mitt Romney's 2012 presidential campaign and on the United States Senate Committee on Small Business and Entrepreneurship.
 As a law student at Moritz College of Law, Gesiotto Gilbert was a staff editor for The Ohio State Journal of Criminal Law.

 In September 2016, Gesiotto Gilbert endorsed Donald Trump in her Washington Times column.
 Gesiotto Gilbert described two instances in which she personally interacted with Trump, and described the reasons why she supported him for president.
 On December 14, 2020, Gesiotto Gilbert represented Ohio as a voter in the electoral college.

 U.S. House campaigns

 Gesiotto Gilbert announced she was running for the United States House of Representatives in Ohio's 13th congressional district.

 In November 2022, she lost the general election to Democratic nominee Emilia Sykes, an Ohio state representative.

-In February 2023, Gesiotto Gilbert announced that she was seeking a rematch for the same district in the 2024 United States House of Representatives elections.
+In February 2023, Gesiotto Gilbert announced that she was seeking a rematch for the same district in the 2024 elections.
 In August 2023, she announced that she was dropping out of the race to take the job of national spokesperson at the RNC.